MMC Benefits Handbook

 The Business Travel Accident Insurance benefit covers only a loss from an accidental injury that happens while you are on a Company-approved business trip.
 The Plan doesn't cover any loss related to:

-- the medical or surgical treatment of sickness, disease, mental incapacity or bodily infirmity whether the loss results directly or indirectly from treatment unless specifically provided by the policy.
+- the medical or surgical treatment of sickness, disease, mental incapacity or bodily infirmity whether the loss results directly or indirectly from treatment.

-- suicide or attempted suicide intentionally self-inflicted injury or any attempt at self-inflicted injury.
+- suicide or attempted suicide or intentionally self-inflicted injury or any attempt at self-inflicted injury or auto-eroticism.

 - declared or undeclared war or any act of declared war or undeclared war except as outlined.